 - Our Immigration Team funded many DACA scholarships.
 They are currently working on Hispanic outreach to Get Out The Vote.
 They worked with other community groups throughout Northern AZ to have a successful Keep Families Together march.

 - Our Education Team successfully worked with #Red for Ed, Save Our Schools and #Invest in Ed.
 Prescott Indivisible endorsed “NO on PROP 305” to retain funding for public schools.

-- Partnered with the Women’s March on Prescott in 2018 and 2019.
-Had a successful march that matched the numbers of the first women’s march in 2017.
+- Partnered with the Women’s March on Prescott in 2018-2020.
 Partnered with Women’s March on Prescott for the March for Your Lives; over 1200 people rallied.

 - Published a weekly newsletter since Feb.
 2017; currently goes to 1,200 emails.
-Maintain both public and private Facebook pages and Twitter presence.
+Maintains website, public and private Facebook pages, and Twitter presence.